IPU Logo INTER-PARLIAMENTARY UNION

 - full possession of civil and political rights

-- disqualifications: conviction of crime, conviction entailing an unsuspended sentence of imprisonment in excess of three months, guardianship, undischarged bankruptcy, insanity, active members of the armed and security forces
+- disqualifications: conviction of crime, conviction entailing an unsuspended prison sentence in excess of three months, guardianship, undischarged bankruptcy, insanity, active members of the armed and security forces

 CANDIDATES